 As of July 4, 2020, Antigua and Barbuda are two more Caribbean islands reopening to tourists without nationality restrictions.

 All travelers must have proof of a negative COVID-19 RT-PCR test result from within 7 days of their trip, complete a Health Declaration Form on arrival, and submit to a mandatory health screening with temperature check on arrival.

-Additionally, all tourists need to have proof of a reservation at a government-approved accommodation.
+Additionally, all tourists need to have proof of a reservation at a certified accommodation.
+Fully vaccinated tourists can stay at bio-safe/certified accommodations.
+Partially vaccinated or unvaccinated tourists must stay at a COVID-19 Certified Accommodation/Lodging.